-(a) Two bid samples are required for each of the following items in this solicitation:

-(b) Two representative samples shall be submitted for each of the following items upon which a bid is submitted:
+- (a) Two bid samples are required for each of the following items in this solicitation: - (b) Two representative samples shall be submitted for each of the following items upon which a bid is submitted:

-Items Acceptable Representative Samples

-NOTE: Bidders that propose to furnish an item or group of items from more than one manufacturer or production point must submit two samples from the production of each manufacturer or production point.

-(c) Samples will be evaluated to determine compliance with all characteristics listed below:

-Subjective Characteristics Objective Characteristics

-(d) Forward samples addressed to the Sample Room indicated below.
-Except for samples delivered by U.S. Mail, deliveries will be accepted between the hours of \\\\\\ Mondays through Fridays, official holidays excluded.
-CAUTION: USE PROPER ADDRESS FOR METHOD OF SHIPMENT SELECTED.

-Mail and Parcel Post [Insert Address of Bid Sample Room] Freight or Express [Insert address of Bid Sample Room]

-(e) Contracting Officer insert address.
+Items Acceptable Representative Samples NOTE: Bidders that propose to furnish an iten point must submit two samples from the producti (c) Samples will be evaluated to determine comp • Subjective Characteristics Objective Characteristics (d) Forward samples addressed to the Sample Rodeliveries will be accepted between the hours of oom indicated below.
+Except for samples delivered by U.S. Mail, Mondays through Fridays, official holidays excluded.
+THOD OF SHIPMENT SELECTED.
+Mail and Parcel Post [Insert Address of Bid Sample Room] Freight or Express [Insert address of Bid Sample Room] (e) Contracting Officer insert address.
+(End of provision) (Liid of provision)